makeitcloudy/makeitcloudy.github.io/_posts/2022-05-18-how-to-compile-openssl-from-sources.md

 ```

 ## Summary

-It may be far from being perfect, never the less good enough for a home lab.<br>
+It may be far from being perfect, never the less good enough for a home lab.
 Tested on Cento8 Stream.
-OpenSSL 1.1.1n.<br>
+OpenSSL 1.1.1n.
-Last update: 2022.04.18
+Last update: 2022.05.18